wpmetabox/docsv2/docs/extensions/meta-box-geolocation.md

 'binding' => 'administrative_area_level_1', // returns 'Queensland'
 ```

-You can tell that field to use short version by prepending `short:` keyword:
+You can tell that field to use the short version by prepending the `short:` keyword:

 ![custom binding short](https://i.imgur.com/Q3mXgMP.png)